 In order to collect damages—whether through an out-of-court settlement or at trial—a medical malpractice claimant must show that:

-The three categories of damages available in medical malpractice cases are general, special, and punitive.
+Let's look at the three categories of damages available in medical malpractice cases: general, special, and punitive.

-Every case is different and there are no clear rules about how the exact amount of damages is determined.
-To arrive at a dollar value, the patient and others will give evidence about the patient's pain and suffering, loss of enjoyment, and so on.
-An expert might testify (give evidence) about the usual consequences of the patient's injury.
-If the patient is relatively young and will be impaired long term, expert testimony about how to estimate the value of lost earning capacity may be necessary.
+An expert witness might testify (give evidence) about the types of consequences that typically follow from the kinds of injuries or medical complications suffered by the patient.
+If the patient is relatively young and will be impaired long term, expert financial testimony about how to estimate the value of lost earning capacity may be necessary.

-The exact amount of punitive damages is up to the judge or jury, but typically cannot be more than several times the amount of the special and general damages.
+The exact amount of punitive damages is up to the judge or jury, but judges typically have leeway to reduce an excessive award.

 Many states also have rules that reduce the damages the doctor must pay by the amount the injured patient received from other sources like insurance.
 Finally, many states also have statutes that limit the amount the patient's attorney can charge for a malpractice case.

-All states have laws determining what damages can be recovered if the medical malpractice results in the patient's death.
-These are called survival statutes and wrongful death statutes.
+All states have laws determining what damages can be recovered if medical malpractice results in the patient's death.
+The two most common avenues for financial recovery here are survival actions and wrongful death claims.

-Survival statutes.
 Survival statutes allow the deceased patient's heirs or estate to recover damages that occurred during the time period from the initial medical malpractice to the death of the patient.
-These damages generally include everything allowed in a malpractice suit had the patient survived, except for damages relating to the future, like earning capacity.
-Some survival statutes also provide for recovery of funeral expenses, although this is usually part of the wrongful death statute.
+These damages generally include everything allowed in a malpractice suit had the patient survived, except for damages relating to the future, like harm to the patient's earning capacity.